Archive for the ‘Opinions’ Category— Posted in Customer service, Opinions with No comments so far

 I’m also lucky to love what I do.
 I felt lucky to have heard this guy that day, and I wanted to share that feeling with as many people as possible.

 How much do you love what you do?Like what you read?
-Share it via Twitter and Facebook, or Comments Off — Posted in Customer service, Opinions with Comments Off so far
+Share it via Twitter and Facebook, or Comments Off on The Happy Man — Posted in Customer service, Opinions with Comments Off on My Legendary Ryanair Experience so far

 I flew to Spain and back with Ryanair last week.
 I asked my wonderful Travel Counsellor to book me a flight as I was rather busy and didn’t have time to go through the many options.
 I was going to stay with friends who have a cave house in a wonderful, unspoilt region of Spain and there were four possible airports that I could have flown to in Spain.
 Emma came back with a Ryanair flight, so I decided to take the plunge.
 I’m not a fan of theirs, as I have written elsewhere – but I thought I would give them another chance.